GomezMig03/dd-frontend/README.md

 This project is run using WEBKIT_DISABLE_DMABUF_RENDERER=1, which improves compatibility with Nvidia propietary drivers, feel free to delete that line (only for yourself) if you don't use them.

 ## Known Issues
-If you don't have webkitgtk4.0 the app won't open, the fix to this would be just installing webkitgtk4.0.
+If you don't have webkitgtk4.0 in arm the app won't open, the fix to this would be just installing webkitgtk4.0.

 In Fedora or Nobara
 ```